Semi-Trucks Parked on Interstate Shoulders in Georgia: A Serious Safety Hazard

 The Real Risk of Shoulder Parking

 Tractor-trailers stopped on the shoulder, especially without proper lighting or warning triangles, pose a serious danger to approaching drivers.
-Accidents involving parked commercial vehicles often lead to catastrophic injuries or fatalities, and they may expose the trucking company and driver to liability for violating FMCSA safety rules.
+Crashes involving parked commercial vehicles often result in catastrophic injuries or death, and they can expose the driver and motor carrier to liability for violating FMCSA warning and safety requirements.

-If you’ve been injured in a trucking accident caused by a semi-truck parked on the shoulder or another form of negligent truck operation, contact our Macon truck accident lawyers or our Warner Robins trucking team at (478) 239-2780.
+If you’ve been injured in a trucking accident caused by a semi-truck parked on the shoulder or another form of negligent truck operation, contact our Georgia truck accident lawyers at (478) 239-2780.

 Your consultation is free, and your case will receive the utmost attention and care.
 At Brodie Law Group, we’re dedicated to helping trucking accident victims across Georgia recover the compensation and peace of mind they deserve.

-Hurt in a car accident?
+Hurt in an accident?
 Brodie Law Group will help you recover and secure maximum compensation.

 Brodie Brings It Injury Lawyers Logo